akash-network/community/wg-gpu/prd.md

 The GTM plan for GPUs will need to include:
 1. Partnerships with DC operators for GPU inventory
 2. Enagement with the PoW miner community for testing on mining OSes and sourcing GPU inventory
-3. Partnershup with developer tool companies that make it easy to create a dev environment on GPU hardware (e.g https://brev.dev/)
+3. Partnerships with developer tool companies that make it easy to create a dev environment on GPU hardware (e.g https://brev.dev/)
 4. Parnerships with application developers to understand developer experience and drive adoption

 ## Execution Phases